Underground-Ops/underground-nexus/README.md

 - __Access Virtual Machine Manager UI:__ http://localhost:8080

-(if using the Undergrond Nexus SEC container instead of the default k3s kubernetes configuration depoyed from the Cerberus Manager then the default port is instead: http://localhost:18080)
+(If using the Undergrond Nexus SEC container instead of the default k3s kubernetes configuration depoyed from the Cerberus Manager then the default port is instead: http://localhost:18080)

 4. Install the lubuntu iso image and then once the virtual machine asks to eject the iso disk - run this command:

 `wget https://raw.githubusercontent.com/Underground-Ops/underground-nexus/refs/heads/cerberus0/Virtual%20Machine%20Templates/lubuntu-vm/eject-vm-iso-disk.sh && bash eject-vm-iso-disk.sh`

-(head back to the virtual machine manager to access your fully prepared ready-to-use lubuntu virtual machine)
+(Head back to the virtual machine manager to access your fully prepared ready-to-use lubuntu virtual machine.)

 __Provide these templates to your favorite AI code helper to configure your next virtual machine!__

 ------------------------------------------------------------------------------

-# **__Use AI in the DEV desktop to configure into a VSPhere (from VMWare) alternative__**
+# **__Use AI in the DEV desktop to configure a VSPhere (from VMWare) alternative__**

-The Underground Nexus ecosystem is completely open source and vendor agnostic, making it an incredibly economic cloud native technology for managing production resources at scale.
+The Underground Nexus ecosystem is completely open-source and vendor agnostic, making it an incredibly economic cloud-native technology for managing production resources at scale.

-Use the DEV desktop (configured to http://localhost:1050 by default) to use GitHub Copilot, GitLab Duo and Ollama to upgrade your Kubernetes cluster to be a full enterprise grade VSPhere alternative.
+Use the DEV desktop (configured to http://localhost:1050 by default) to use GitHub Copilot, GitLab Duo, and Ollama to upgrade your Kubernetes cluster to be a full enterprise-grade VSPhere alternative.

 __--Gatekeeper - Policy Enforcement--__